-Jamal has developing experience and is instructed primarily in public and private children cases, with a particular focus on all types of multi-day final hearings.
+Jamal is instructed primarily in public and private children cases, with a particular focus on all types of multi-day final hearings.
 He takes instructions from all parties including the most vulnerable of clients (often via the official solicitor) intervenors and also local authorities.

 Jamal has become well known for his exceptional client care and attention to detail when reporting back to those instructing.
 His workload often includes, but is not limited to dealing with a wide range of issues such as neglect, sexual abuse, domestic abuse, non-accidental injury, international child abduction, female genital mutilation, and parental alienation.